golemfactory/golem-architecture/arch-snapshot/arch.md

 Message broadcasting in the Net module is organized around the concept of 'topics,' which can be thought of as message categories.
 Different modules can register a message handler with the Net module that gets triggered whenever a message for a specific topic is received.

-To send a broadcast, a module must send a GSB message to the Net module on the designated topic.
+To send a broadcast message, a module must send a GSB message to the Net module on the designated topic.
 The Net module then forwards this message to the network.
 Depending on the network's implementation, the message may be routed either to neighboring Nodes or to all Nodes across the network.

 ```mermaid
 sequenceDiagram